 Elasticsearch is fast, horizontally scalable open source search engine.
 It provides HTTP API for storing and indexing JSON documents and with default configuration it behaves a little bit like searchable NoSQL database.

-For a number of reasons.
-Continue reading “Quick intro to rrdtool”
+Continue reading “Quick intro to Elasticsearch”